Soracom Onyx LTE Dongle Setup Guide

 Automated Installation

-For your convenience, we provide a simple shell script that automates the process of installing NetworkManager and configuring it for use with Soracom.
+For your convenience, we provide a simple shell script that automates the process of installing NetworkManager and configuring it for use with the Onyx modem and the Soracom network and services.

-This script has been developed for use on Raspberry Pi.
+This script has been developed and tested for use on a Raspberry Pi.
 While it should work with other Debian-based Linux distributions, there may be some compatibility issues.
-If the script does not run properly, follow the Manual Installation instructions below instead.
+If the script does not run properly, consider reviewing the logs below for warnings or errors:

 1. SSH into your device and download the setup script: